Unit 19: Vocabulary

 flame

-to write an intentionally abusive reply to a comment or forum post
+To write an intentionally abusive reply to a comment or social media post.

 UK